AsT002/2dMinimapHTMLCanvas/README.md

 # 2dMinimapHTMLCanvas
 A simple 2d (x, y) minimap made through HTML Canvas.

+.)
 After inputting the search radius (>99px), you must create an object (by clicking somewhere on the page).
 The first object created will act as a center, and will search for objects within/on the radius of that center you inputted.

+.)
 You can create object by clicking somewhere on the page.
 Every click event, the minimap and the page will update to show for the object that was just added.

+.)
+Larger the search radius, smaller the objects in the minimap.